Hobomok: Major characters

 Mr. Oldham is the father of Sally Oldham and family friend of Mr. Conant.
 He retains quite an outgoing nature, frequently questioning the current religious practices.
 This nature is also reflected through his daughter, Sally, who lives freely and speaks openly without the fear of consequences.
 Mr. Oldham is first introduced when he offers Mr. Conant some tobacco from his farm.
 He serves the purpose of progressing the debates with many of the main characters about the growing religious restrictions placed by the church.

 Hobomok is referenced throughout the story as the "savage" who helps the Puritans travel from Salem to Plymouth, acting as a literal and figurative connection between civilization and the natural world.
 He is part of a Massachusetts tribe, and acts as a loyal friend to the Salem settlers.
-He is described as "poetic" and "figurative" with his language, and "unwarped by the artifices of civilized life," which paints him as pure and untouched (151).
+He is described as "poetic" and "figurative" with his language, and "unwarped by the artifices of civilized life", which paints him as pure and untouched (151).
 He is mainly featured in the story as pursuing Mary Conant, eventually marrying her and having a child who is named Charles Hobomok Conant.

 Charles Brown is an Episcopalian and wishes to marry Mary.
 He is cast out of the colonies for his outspoken religious beliefs.
 Once back in England, he decides to go on a mission trip to the East Indies.
 On the way, he is shipwrecked and held prisoner for three years before making his way back to New England to marry Mary.

 John Collier delivers a proposal message to Sally from James Hopkins.
 However, Sally rejects Hopkins and tells Collier that she would have said yes if it was Collier doing the asking.
 He marries Sally and they move to Plymouth together.

 James Hopkins is Sally's potential suiter from Plymouth and sends a proposal letter to Sally, which she rejects.

 The Widow Willet, also referred to as Dame Willet, helps Mary and Brown meet before he leaves for England.
 She tries to comfort Mary when she receives word of Brown's death and moves in with Mr. Conant when Mary leaves for Plymouth with Hobomok.

 Lady Arabella Johnson arrives in Salem with her husband, Isaac Johnson.
-She knew May in England and is a great comfort to her up until her death.
+She knew Mary in England and is a great comfort to her up until her death.
 On her deathbed, she asks Mr. Johnson to give her wedding ring to Mary.